Company-news-heading-bk

 Whether you have an air-cooled or shell and tube heat exchanger, proper bolt-up will ensure leak-free performance at start-up that lasts to the next scheduled maintenance.
 Altex has the expertise and experience to properly tension and torque all of your critical bolting applications.

-Contact us today for more information about our services.
+Contact us today for more information about our bolt tensioning and torquing services.

 To download your free copy of the Specialty Service Brochure, please enter your name and email.